Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

 You will also want to make sure that you are letting the chill come off of your chicken before cooking it.
-If your chicken is too cold, it can drop the temperature of your skillet, especially if it is not heavy duty enough, and that can also contribute to not being able to get a nice brown to your meat when cooking.
+If your chicken is too cold, it can drop the temperature of your skillet.
+That can also contribute to not being able to get a nice brown to your meat when cooking.

 diced chicken coated in sauce